 ︎ Your brand moment on the web

 A website is a major touchpoint for any company or organization’s identity.
-I am comfortable communicating with developers about my static page layouts, thinking in terms of atomic and responsive web design, or simply manipulating web templates.
+I am comfortable communicating with developers about my page layouts, thinking in terms of atomic and responsive web design, or simply manipulating web templates.

 1. LeaseUp Website

 I worked with a team of strategists and developers to create a new website for People Assisting the Homeless (PATH).
 The idea was to create a refined tech feel from elements of their existing brand that would attract property owners to LeaseUp, especially those who might be hesitant to rent to formerly homeless applicants.
 As a result, more than 60 property owners brought 950 units to market in a three month span.
 That was nearly double the client’s original goal.

 Role: Design production

 Valon Mortgage’s blog was an opportunity to extend the visuals of a brand for a new audience.
 Valon at Home needed a more casual brand expression than their main website.
 I altered a Webflow template and text stylings to fit Valon’s existing brand.
 I expanded their brand assets by creating a unique and easily replicable illustration style as well as a suite of graphic templates.

 Role: Visual design